vagnes/pyparazzi/README.md

 ## Overview

-This tool scan webpages for links relative to a database.
+Pyparazzi scans webpages for links, either using the standard database or your own.
 It also can scan web pages from a sitemap, from a list of domains, or from a list of sitemaps.

 ## Usage